Glossary of cancer terms

-Hepatits B & C virus: These are viruses that affect the liver and can increase your risk of liver cancer.
+Hepatitis B & C virus: These are viruses that affect the liver and can increase your risk of liver cancer.

 Hereditary: Passed from parents to children through your genes.

-HER2 (Her-two): Human Epidermal growth factor Receptor type 2: A cell surface receptor found to be over expressed in certain forms of aggressive breast cancer.
+HER2 (Her-two) - Human epidermal growth factor receptor type 2: A cell surface receptor found to be over expressed in certain forms of aggressive breast cancer.

 Hickman line: This is the name given to a special type of intravenous line that is inserted into a large vein in the neck.
 A Hickman line or catheter may stay in place for several months allowing drugs to be given or samples of blood to be drawn off.